Stocks wobble as Wall Street questions whether the US job market has slowed by enough or too much

 Uncertainty about that helped lead to Friday’s swings in the stock market.
 Wall Street needs things to go as hoped because it already sent stock prices to records amid expectations for a Goldilocks scenario where interest rates ease, and the economy keeps chugging along.

-On Wall Street, Friday's heaviest weight on the stock market was Nvidia, the chip company that’s become the face of the artificial-intelligence boom.
-It’s been facing criticism that its stock price charged too high, too fast and became too expensive amid Wall Street’s rush into AI, and it fell 2.9%.
+On Wall Street, Friday’s heaviest weight on the stock market was Nvidia, the chip company that’s become the face of the artificial-intelligence boom.
+It’s been contending with criticism that its stock price charged too high, too fast and became too expensive following Wall Street’s rush into AI, and it fell 2.8%.

 Lululemon dropped 18.1% after the yoga and athletic gear maker’s revenue for the latest quarter fell short of analysts’ expectations.
-CEO Calvin McDonald pointed to disappointing results from its U.S. operation, as its international results saw positive momentum.
-CFO Meghan Frank said Lululemon is facing “industrywide challenges, including higher tariff rates.”
+CEO Calvin McDonald pointed to disappointing results from its U.S. operation, while Chief Financial Officer Meghan Frank said Lululemon is facing “industrywide challenges, including higher tariff rates.”

-They helped offset a leap of 9.3% for Broadcom after it reported better profit and revenue for the latest quarter than analysts expected.
-CEO Hock Tan said customers are continuing to invest strongly in AI chips, and the company expects revenue from them to accelerate.
+Still, more stocks rose on Wall Street than fell.
+Leading the way was Broadcom, which climbed 9.5% after reporting better profit and revenue for the latest quarter than analysts expected.
+CEO Hock Tan said customers are continuing to invest strongly in AI chips.

-Tesla rose 3% after proposing a payout package that could reach $1 trillion for CEO Elon Musk if the electric vehicle company meets a series of extremely aggressive targets over the next 10 years.
+Tesla rose 3.8% after proposing a payout package that could reach $1 trillion for its CEO, Elon Musk, if the electric vehicle company meets a series of extremely aggressive targets over the next 10 years.

 Smith & Wesson Brands jumped 6% after the gun maker delivered better results for the latest quarter than analysts expected.
 It reported a loss, but CEO Mark Smith said it saw good demand for its new products in what’s traditionally a slow season for sales of firearms.

-Chinese markets rebounded following three days of decline.
-Indexes jumped 1.4% in Hong Kong and 1.2% in Shanghai.

-In the bond market, the yield on the 10-year Treasury tumbled to 4.07% from 4.17% late Thursday and from 4.28% on Tuesday.
-That’s a notable move for the bond market.
+In the bond market, the yield on the 10-year Treasury tumbled to 4.08% from 4.17% late Thursday and from 4.28% on Tuesday.
+That's a notable move for the bond market and could mean lower interest rates are coming for mortgages and other loans.

-The two-year Treasury yield, which more closely tracks expectations for Fed action, fell even more.
-It dropped to 3.47% from 3.59% late Thursday.

 AP Writers Matt Ott and Teresa Cerojano contributed.